Central Arizona Butterflies

 Boyce Thompson Arboretum

-Boyce Thompson Arboretum State Park is an easy to reach place where an abundance of plants, butterflies and birds can be found literally right next to the trail.
+Boyce Thompson Arboretum is an easy to reach place where an abundance of plants, butterflies and birds can be found literally right next to the trail.
 It’s Arizona's oldest and largest botanical garden.
 September probably is the top month for butterflies, with 35 species easily found within a few hours.
-On 11 September 2010, during the CAzBA Butterfly Count, we found 44 species of butterflies in one day!
+On 11 September 2010, during the CAzBA Butterfly Count, Marceline VandeWater found 44 species of butterflies in one day!
 This was a new record!
 What made the day even more exciting is that amongst them were 2 Hammock Skippers and 2 Boisduval’s Yellows.
-Regular daily admission of $9 for adults or $4.50 for ages 5-12 includes weekend events such as guided Butterfly Walks.
+Regular daily admission of $24.95 for adults or $10 for ages 5-12 includes weekend events such as guided Butterfly Walks.
+Winter Hours: Oct. – April 8:00 a.m. to 5:00 p.m.
+Summer Hours: May – September 6:00 a.m. to 3:00 p.m. read more »

 Sunflower - Sycamore Creek and Mt Ord

 Sycamore Creek at Sunflower is an excellent mid elevation riparian chapparral mix of Oak, Pinyon and Sycamore.
 Mt.
-Ord has excellent Oak-Pine mix, and along the lower slopes has some good hilltoping areas of mixed chapparal.
-The turnoff to old hwy 87 is about 28 miles from the intersection of Shea and Hwy 87 (The Beeline) Other areas along hwy 87 to check include the turnoff to Four Peaks, about 15 miles from said intersection, it has excellent desert wash willow riparian habitat, the Ballantine Trail has excellent Sonoran desert habitat. read more »
+Ord has a great Oak-Pine mix forest, and along the lower slopes has some good hilltoping areas of mixed chapparal.
+The turnoff to old hwy 87 is about 28 miles from the intersection of Shea and Hwy 87 (The Beeline) Other areas along hwy 87 to check include the turnoff to Four Peaks, about 15 miles from said intersection, it has good desert wash willow riparian habitat, the Ballantine Trail has excellent Sonoran desert habitat, and up the hill is a good place to look for hill-toppers. read more »

-Garden Canyon, probably the best butterfly spot in southeastern Arizona, where we can expect to see such specialties as Theona Checkerspot, Red-spotted Purple, Silver-spotted and Short-tailed Skippers and many more.
+Garden Canyon, is a great butterfly spot in southeastern Arizona, where we can expect to see such specialties as Theona Checkerspot, Red-spotted Purple, Silver-spotted and Short-tailed Skippers and many more.
 Us Citizens only are allowed on Ft.
 Huachuca, so bring your valid US photo ID.
-For those driving on to the post you will need your driver's license, auto registration and proof of insurance to obtain a permit on the way into the base.
+For those driving on to the post you will need your driver's license, auto registration and proof of insurance to obtain a permit on the way into the base. read more »

-RACKENSACK CANYON Cave Creek Occupying a non-descript crack in the landscape just a few miles north of the tony golf communities of Cave Creek, Rackensack Canyon retains an “old west” ambience.
+Rackensack Wash is occupying a non-descript crack in the landscape just a few miles north of the golf communities of Cave Creek, Rackensack Wash retains an “old west” ambience.
 A 2005 wildfire swept through this part of the Tonto National Forest, but it’s amazing how fast the canyon’s vegetation is recovering.
 Although it’s kind of “out there” in terms of ease-of-access, Rackensack is no secret to butterfly watchers, birders, wildflower aficionados, equestrians and hikers alike.
-LENGTH: 3 miles roundtrip to the water tank; 5.40 miles roundtrip to Rackensack Spring read more »
+LENGTH: 3 miles roundtrip to the water tank; 5.40 miles roundtrip to Rackensack Springs. read more »

 Spur Cross Ranch Conservation Area